Christchurch Municipal Chambers

-Our City, more formally Our City O-Tautahi, also known as the Old Municipal Chambers, is a Queen Anne style building on the corner of Worcester Street and Oxford Terrace in the Christchurch Central City.
+The Christchurch Municipal Chambers, previously known as Our City, is a Queen Anne style building on the corner of Worcester Street and Oxford Terrace in the Christchurch Central City.
 It is a Category I heritage building registered with Heritage New Zealand.
 From 1887 to 1924 it was used by Christchurch City Council as their civic offices, providing room for meetings of the council and for housing staff, before they moved to the Civic.
 It was then used for many decades by the Canterbury Chamber of Commerce and served as the main tourist information.
 It was last used as an exhibition and events centre before being damaged in the Christchurch earthquakes.
+It is due to be reopened in June 2024.